Compound Adjectives in English

 Meaning: having good judgment.

-We should ask a level-headed person for advice.
+We should seek advice from a level-headed person.

 Short-tempered